symfony/symfony-docs/components/var_dumper/advanced.rst

 The :class:`Symfony\\Component\\VarDumper\\Dumper\\HtmlDumper` limits string length and nesting depth of the output to make it more readable.
-These options can be overriden by the third optional parameter of the :method:`dump(Data $data) <Symfony\\Component\\VarDumper\\Dumper\\DataDumperInterface::dump>` method::
+These options can be overridden by the third optional parameter of the :method:`dump(Data $data) <Symfony\\Component\\VarDumper\\Dumper\\DataDumperInterface::dump>` method::